-Suitable habitat for northern adder's tongue occurs in the Project area.
-Northern adder's tongue has a high potential to occur in the Project area.
+Suitable marsh and meadow habitat for northern adder's tongue occurs in the Project area, but the species has not been observed locally for 100 years.
+Northern adder's tongue has a low potential to occur in the Project area.